vajadiye-gif/vajadiye-gif/README.md

 <br/>

-> 📌 **Open to:** Research internships in computational physics/biology · PhD/MS applications in Biophysics, Applied Mathematics, or Computational Science · Collaborations on dynamical systems or ML-for-science projects.
+> 📌 **Open to:** Industrial Job opportunities in Simulation and Modeling · Research internships in computational physics/biology · PhD applications in Biophysics, Applied Mathematics, or Computational Science · Collaborations on dynamical systems or ML-for-science projects.

 ---